eldu/temporarymoments/Draft.md

 ---
 ![1RyaZ3BrfmPXEO8tQQAtG2b9e1uLT4b9f](images/photos_thumbnail/1RyaZ3BrfmPXEO8tQQAtG2b9e1uLT4b9f.jpg)

-The killing of George Floyd by the Minneapolis police is part of a long line of incidents of excessive police misconduct with qualified immunity.
+The killing of George Floyd is part of a long line of incidents of excessive police misconduct with qualified immunity.
 Qualified immunity is a Supreme Court doctrine that shields government officials from liability for misconduct, even if rights are violated, unless there is a clearly established law from a prior case with the same consequences.

 Christopher J. Davis, was shot and killed by a Walworth County deputy who fired into a moving vehicle when deadly force was not appropriate or necessary.
 The U.S. 7th District Court of Appeals in Chicago decided that the deputy was covered under qualified immunity.